 Larviciding is controlling mosquitoes in their larval stage

 The district employs larviciding efforts to control the larval (aquatic) stage of the mosquito life cycle.
-Since this stage of mosquito does not bite or transmit diseases, it is currently the most effective means for SWCMCD to control mosquito populations.
+Since this stage of mosquitois contained in a body of water, it is currently the most effective means for SWCMCD to control mosquito populations.
 Non-flowing, water retaining areas or man-made systems used to manage stormwater (catch basins, drainage retention areas, and roadside swales) are treated with biopesticides or larviciding oil.
 Biopesticides utilize either bacteria or insect growth regulators as a means of control by disrupting the normal development of mosquito larvae into adults.
 Larviciding oils cause larvae and pupae to drown.

 Bacillus thuringiensis var. israelensis (Bti) and/or Bacillus sphaericus (Bs) bacteria are the same active ingredients used in many mosquito larvae control products sold in big box stores.
 The bacteria produce crystals that are toxic to mosquito larvae and a few closely related insects such as fungus gnats, black flies, and some midges.
 Ingestion of these crystals disturbs the larval gut, and younger larval stages (1st-3rd instars) die within a few hours to a few days, depending on whether Bti or Bs was administered.
 Bs requires a longer mode of action but tends to have a longer residual activity.
 4th instar and pupal stages do not feed frequently or at all and may require a different means of control.
 The EPA and numerous studies conclude that these bacterial biopesticides are safe for non-target aquatic and terrestrial organisms, consequently providing effective mosquito control using environmentally sound practices.